How to Build a DIY Homemade Chicken Incubator

-On the contrary, you can decrease humidity by emptying out the water or even removing the sponge altogether.
+On the contrary, you can decrease humidity by emptying the water or even removing the sponge altogether.

 After placing your temperature gauge in the corner furthest from the lightbulb, you can set the dish right next to it.

-Before you place your eggs inside, you need to make sure the environment inside the incubator is correctly calibrated.
+Before you place your eggs inside the incubator, you need to make sure the environment inside is correctly calibrated.

-To do this you’ll need to let your incubator sit for a bit, while you pay attention to your temperature and humidity.
+To do this, you’ll need to let your incubator sit for a bit while you pay attention to your temperature and humidity.

 You now know how to make a homemade incubator from scratch!
 Assuming you already have fertilized eggs, you can get started ASAP.